sape-ru/enterprise-exception/docs/hde/en/experienced/global-exception.md

 ## Global codes formatting

 If you want to print a formatted _global code_ then redefine and use `getCodeFormatted()` static method.
-Initially this method returns just a _global code_ itself and accepts a _base code_ as the only parameter.
+Initially this method returns just a _global code_ itself and accepts a _base code_ as its only argument.

 `getCodeFormatted()` is called in `CustomizableException::getMessageFeStub()` and `CustomizableException::getMessageDefault()` methods.
 Read _Mastering CustomizableException_ for more info about